Automobile Service Technology's WEBPAGE

 - Graduate of CCCTC

-The Automotive Technology program prepares students to become a motor vehicle technician who can use the latest diagnostic equipment (e.g. LED Alignment System) to assess a vehicle’s problems and then make the needed repairs.
+The Automotive Technology program prepares students to become a motor vehicle technician who can use the latest diagnostic equipment (e.g..
+LED Alignment System) to assess a vehicle’s problems and then make the needed repairs.
 Students practice and gain experience in our 14-bay service area.
 Qualified students can earn up to 19 college credits through the Community College of Baltimore County.
 The National Automotive Technicians Education Foundation has certified the Auto Service Technology program for Automotive Service Excellence.
+Students are given the opportunity to become ASE student certified in areas such as brakes, steering and suspension, engine performance, and electric/electronics as well as maintenance and light repair.

 - Basic shop skills